united-neux/CAD_to_OpenMC/paper.md

 That string gets picked up by DAGMC system and is used for the unclaimed volume.

 # Results
-We have chosen three reactor models as test systems.
-A tabletop reactor and two full-scale molten salt reactors.
-The former (GODIVA IV) model is included in the ICSBEP-benchmark project [@icsbep_2022] as case HEU-MET-FAST-086; the latter two were part of the molten salt reactor program at ORNL.
+We have chosen a reactor model as a test system: A tabletop reactor (GODIVA IV) model from the ICSBEP-benchmark project [@icsbep_2022] as case HEU-MET-FAST-086.

 ## GODIVA IV
 This reactor consists of a cylindrical core (\autoref{fig:GIV_CAD}) held by three sets of clamps set.
 Additionally, the core has three vertical holes into which control and burst rods may be inserted from below.
 The rods themselves are similar in composition to the